hyper-expanse/dotfiles/debian/personal-desktop.md

 sudo aptitude install docker-ce
 ```

-## LinuxBrew

-Navigate to the [LinuxBrew](https://github.com/Linuxbrew/brew) and install all the required packages for your Linux distribution.

-## Personal Dotfiles

-A collection of useful automation tools, and setup scripts, are kept in a publically accessible repository for consumption by any individual that wishes to replicate the same environment I use.

-Installation instructions are available in the dotfile project's [README](https://gitlab.com/hyper-expanse/dotfiles/blob/master/README.md).

 ## GNUPG

 GNUPG allows for the creation and management of encryption keys following the public/private key model.